evvns/intelbase/README.md

 ## Intelbase
-Advanced penetration testing and OSINT, cryptanalysis, kleptographic suite, steganographic analysis tool, data breach checkup suite and more.
+Intelbase is a successor to the old pwnmap OSINT framework I wrote back in 2022.
+Compared to pwnmap, intelbase features advanced penetration testing and OSINT, cryptanalysis, kleptographic suite, steganographic analysis tool, data breach checkup suite and more.

 ## Authors